Slackadays/Clipboard/README.md

 The Clipboard Project <sub>(CB for short)</sub> is the fast and lightweight, feature packed, and user friendly tool that lets you do more on the computer in _style_.

-This is the world's first (and currently ONLY) real, complete, honest-to-goodness clipboard manager made for anybody who can press keys on a keyboard.
+This is the world's first (and currently only) real, complete, honest-to-goodness clipboard manager made for anybody who can press keys on a keyboard.

-Don't just take my word for it!
+Don't just take my word for it.

 <br>